 - Keeping you updated daily through an app and encouraging you to reach out with questions at any time through whichever means you are most comfortable with

 In personal injury law, compensation is categorized into economic and non-economic damages.
 These are key in determining compensation for an injured party.
+Our team has won over $25 million in damages for injury victims, so you can be confident that we have what it takes to get a fair settlement.

 Economic damages are awarded to compensate an accident victim for the measurable monetary losses incurred due to an accident.
-They are based on bills, receipts, and financial loss evidence.
-Economic damages may include:
+They are based on bills, receipts, and evidence of financial loss.

-- Medical Expenses: Costs for emergency services, hospitalization, surgeries, medications, and ongoing treatments.
+- Medical expenses: Costs for emergency services, hospitalization, surgeries, medications, and ongoing treatments

-- Lost Wages: Income lost due to the present or future inability to work post-accident.
+- Lost wages: Income lost due to the present or future inability to work post-accident

-- Property Damage: Expenses for repairing or replacing damaged property, especially your vehicle.
+- Property damage: Expenses for repairing or replacing damaged property, especially your vehicle

-- Other Financial Losses: Additional out-of-pocket expenses directly related to the injury, such as travel for medical appointments.
+- Other financial losses: Additional out-of-pocket expenses directly related to the injury, such as travel for medical appointments

 These can include:

-- Pain and Suffering: Compensation for physical discomfort and pain due to injuries.
+- Pain and suffering: Compensation for physical discomfort and pain due to injuries

-- Emotional Distress: Covers psychological impacts like anxiety, depression, and trauma.
+- Emotional distress: Covers psychological impacts like anxiety, depression, and trauma

-- Loss of Quality of Life: Compensation for the inability to enjoy daily activities and hobbies.
+- Loss of quality of life: Compensation for the inability to enjoy daily activities and hobbies

 In some cases, we may also consult with medical professionals and financial experts about the long-term impacts of your injuries.
 We use this information to build a case for maximizing your settlement.

-Denver Car Accident Lawyer Near Me (303) 777-1000
+Denver Car Accident Lawyer Near Me (303) 487-8911

 Tell us about your caseWhat Types of Accidents Are Common in Colorado?